SAIL-Labs/AMICAL/README.md

 [Pymask](https://github.com/AnthonyCheetham/pymask) to **analyse** the final outputs obtained from a binary-like sources (star-star or star-planet).
-We interfaced these stand-alone packages with AMICAL to quickly estimate our scientific results (e.g.: separation, position angle, contrast ratio, contrast limits, etc.) using different approaches (chi2 grid, MCMC, see [example_analysis.py](example_analysis.py) for details).
+We interfaced these stand-alone packages with AMICAL to quickly estimate our scientific results (e.g., separation, position angle, contrast ratio, contrast limits, etc.) using different approaches (chi2 grid, MCMC, see [example_analysis.py](example_analysis.py) for details).